 Behavior modification involves praising your child and reinforcing good behavior while ignoring the bad.

-If they respond with negative behavior, or refuse to do so, you ignore that behavior, and they do not go to the park.
+If they respond with negative behavior or refuse to do so, you ignore that behavior and keep them from going to the park.

 4. Emotion Coaching